 Salary and Job Outlook Information

-According to the BLS, financial analysts, including portfolio managers, made a mean annual salary of $91,620 per year as of 2013.
-The BLS projects that employment for this group of workers will increase by 16% over the 2012-2022 decade.
+According to the BLS, financial analysts, including portfolio managers, made a median annual salary of $85,660 per year as of 2018.
+The BLS projects that employment for this group of workers will increase at an average rate of 6% over the 2018-2028 decade.

 Certification and Licensure